jdoleary/Spellmasons/docs/TasksCurrent.md

         - More objects to interact with
         - Spell: grappling hook (pulls your towards something)
         - freezable liquid to walk over
+- Pack 10
+    - Better timeout icon
+    - Attention marker for timeout pickups (blue)
+    - planning view doesn't show that movement will stop in liquid
+        - run liquid interactions on prediction units
+    - More ways to "draw you into danger"
+        - maybe pickups are the only way to get more spells/stats (but you still get to choose) and they drop when you kill enemies
+        - All multiplayer players get the drop when one picks it up
+    - maybe "hurt" shouldn't be a given
+    - Spell choice should random spell rarity but then all the spells to choose from should have that rarity.
+It's not a choice if there's an obvious right answer
+    - Better spell progression
+        - it should be fun, sooner
+    - what happens if you freeze liquid with a unit in it?
+    - fix vampire bite, rather than the confusing half damage thing, it should just double health and then half it if vampire is removed
+    - shield should be visible on health bar (it's just temporary health)
+    - explain that portal cleanses all buffs and curses
+    - continue to show walk rope after RMB?